Movie-making – an American Dream

 Now, imagine the 70s; I’m talking flares, bell bottoms, garish colors, free love, Woodstock, Jimi Hendrix shredding Voodoo Chile on vinyl, peace and love necklaces – pretty much if you weren’t around back then, imagine Austin Powers 2, Mork and Mindy, I think I had a look of Sam Malone in Cheers.
 Let’s throw on some mood music…

 Way back in 1968 Roy Isaia was moonlighting by sewing scrims and flags in his mother’s garage to earn some extra cash.
-Now, understand, this was all happening during a time when the Studios were going from building and constructing their own equipment to outsourcing that work to vendors.
-That was creating and opening up a whole new market for innovative pioneers, which is what this beautiful city of LA, and our incredible film industry was built on.
-People willing to risk everything for their dreams.
+Now, understand, that this was all happening during a time when the Studios were going from building and constructing their own equipment to outsourcing that works to vendors.
+That was creating and opening up a whole new market for innovative pioneers, which is what this beautiful city of LA and our incredible film industry were built on.
+People are willing to risk everything for their dreams.
 The story of Matthews truly encapsulates the American dream – a real rags to riches story about working hard and starting from nothing to build a business that goes global.

 Now, we’ve been relying on Matthew’s for grip and electric equipment for years, and it’s been exciting to see the company evolve into what it is today!
-Some of our other articles that have featured some of the unique qualities and equipment of Matthews are C-Stand Basics and something that really resonates with me is how Matthews will apply technical changes and even create new equipment based off of ideas of industry professionals.
+Some of our other articles that have featured some of Matthews’ unique qualities and equipment are C-Stand Basics and something that really resonates with me is how Matthews will apply technical changes and even create new equipment based on ideas of industry professionals.
 What’s really great about that is it means Matthews is constantly trying to redefine the industry and make it even better.
 Below are a few examples of that.

 THE DUTTI DOLLY

 The Dutti Dolly was the conception of industry veteran James Saldutti, something he imagined, and took it to Matthews.
-Now, it’s one of the most sought after dollies in the industry.
+Now, it’s one of the most sought-after dollies in the industry.
 At two inches off the ground, it glides with smooth precision.
-It’s a 20×24 inch aluminum plate, and has eight skate wheels that allegedly can handle up to 800 pounds, now I haven’t been able to fit that much weight on it yet so I haven’t testing that fact but I can tell you – I haven’t broken it yet!!
+It’s a 20×24 inch aluminum plate and has eight skate wheels that allegedly can handle up to 800 pounds, now I haven’t been able to fit that much weight on it yet so I haven’t tested that fact but I can tell you – I haven’t broken it yet!!
 It’s the most stable slider I’ve used too.
-In tight spaces I used to turn to the Dana Dolly but this Dutti dolly is way more stable and durable.
+In tight spaces, I used to turn to the Dana Dolly but this Dutti dolly is way more stable and durable.